-Excellent oral health starts with gum care, but it is often the first thing that gets overlooked.
+As an experienced Oak Lawn IL dentist, we belive excellent oral health starts with gum care, but it is often the first thing that gets overlooked.
 This can lead to unsightly teeth and gums, bacterial growth, infections and eventually…gum disease.

 It’s important to understand how your gums play a part in the health of your mouth.
 Plaque buildup eventually leads to receding gum lines, bone loss, and even tooth loss in severe cases.

 Gum disease is painless during its early stages so issues can go undetected until it becomes too late.
 If proper hygiene techniques are utilized early, the damage caused by the gum disease, Gingivitis, is reversible.

 Daily brushing and flossing and regular visits to the dentist help to keep plaque and bacteria at bay and keep your gums healthy and happy.

 Gum disease, or periodontal disease, is inflammation of the gums.
 If left untreated, it can progress to the point of affecting the bone that surrounds the teeth and provides it with support.